 There are a lot of opinions out there as to what constitutes ‘the finest’ macro lens.
-This article will reflect mine.
-Ironically, in this age of “newer is better,” my own pick happens to go back some 20 years to the Voigtländer SL 125mm f/2.5 Apo-Lanthar.
+The truth is, there is no such thing, as everyone’s needs, wants, and opinions are different.
+That said, this article will reflect my own.
+Ironically, in this age of “newer is better,” my own pick happens to go back some 20 years to the Voigtländer SL 125mm f/2.5 APO-Lanthar.
 IMO, this lens represents the epitome of what macro lenses should be about (super-detailed resolution + creamy bokeh + a tremendously-precise focus throw).
-These attributes are why the Voigtländer Apo-Lanthar macro is so highly-sought-after by connoisseurs who desire the very best in these sublime lens-rendering characteristics.
-With beautiful color transmission, minimal chromatic aberration, and its own “3D-effect,” this lens has almost a cult following behind it.
+These attributes are why the Voigtländer Apo-Lanthar macro is still highly-sought-after by connoisseurs who desire the very best in these sublime lens-rendering characteristics.
+With beautiful color transmission, minimal chromatic aberration, and its own “3D-effect” in images produced, this lens almost has a cult following behind it.

 As a background to set this lens in your mind, the brand ‘Voigtländer’ is an iconic name in photography, first beginning production in Vienna in 1756, thereby making it in the oldest name in photographic history … and its SL 125mm f/2.5 Apo-Lanthar Macro is arguably the brand’s most famous lens, ever.
 Unfortunately, despite its revered quality, the Voigtländer SL 125mm f/2.5 Apo-Lanthar Macro hasn’t been in production for nearly 20 years.